AppFair/appfair.github.io/index.md

 `App Fair` sub-folder of the `Applications` folder, and can continue to be managed by the App Fair catalog browser.

-Note, though, that <a href="https://appfair.app" target="_blank">`App Fair.app`</a> does not use the Homebrew database, so apps added or removed will not be tracked by Homebrew, which may result in `brew upgrade` becoming confused if apps it installs are then upgraded by the <a href="https://appfair.app" target="_blank">`App Fair.app`</a>.
+:exclamation: Note that <a href="https://appfair.app" target="_blank">`App Fair.app`</a> does not use the system-wide Homebrew database, so apps added or removed will not be tracked by Homebrew, which may result in `brew upgrade` becoming confused if apps it installs are then upgraded by the <a href="https://appfair.app" target="_blank">`App Fair.app`</a>.